admin

 2024 AE Fellows

-• Zonta District 1 is very excited to announce that 5 of the 30 Amelia Earhart winners in 2024 are from our District.
-One of the winners is from Brown (RI): Kierra Wilk – United States; four are from MIT: Shion Andrew – United States, Madelyn Hoying – United States, Mennatallah Hussein – Egypt, and Hannah Tomio – United States.
-These women will be honored with the awarding of their “wings” at a ceremony in January – details will be announced later.
-For now, please check out the bios of Amelia Earhart Fellows for 2024.
+Zonta District 1 is very excited to announce that 5 of the 30 Amelia Earhart winners in 2024 are from our District. four are from MIT: Mennatallah Hussein – Egypt, Hannah Tomio – United States, Madelyn Hoying – United States, and Shion Andrew – United States; one of the winners is from Brown (RI): Kierra Wilk – United States.
+These women will be honored with the awarding of their “wings” at a ceremony on January 16th sponsored by the Malden Club – click here for details.
+Click here for the bios of Amelia Earhart Fellows for 2024.

 Read the rest